sanketkumarsinghiitkgp/cppcli/README.md

 # cppcli
-Test c++ code snippets in the terminal.
+Test c++ code snippets in the terminal like Python shell.

 ![ccpcli](CPPCLI.png)